pyloke-web/digital-cv/README.md

 - ***Modules include:*** Science Stream Subjects, Principle of Accountings, Mandarin

 ## 👩‍💻 Work Experiences
-**Research Intern** @ [Khazanah Research Institute](https://www.krinstitute.org/) *(Starting in June 2022)*
+**Research Intern** @ [Khazanah Research Institute](https://www.krinstitute.org/) *(June 2022- September 2022)*
-- Performedlibrary research on specified topics
+- Performed library research on specified topics
-- Collected processedand visualised ata from various sources of large datasets using statistical analysis softwares to prepare statistical reports and data presentations
+- Collected, processed and visualised ata from various sources of large datasets using statistical analysis softwares to prepare statistical reports and data presentations
-- Providedssistance in the production of research reports, presentations, articles and other publications
+- Provided assistance in the production of research reports, presentations, articles and other publications
+- ***Technologies used:*** Tableau, Microsoft Office Tools

 **Co-founder** @ [Skill Defyne Global](http://skilldefyne.com/) *(January 2021 - May 2022)*
 Edutech and service platform for undergraduate students